Blog

 A superseding cause prevents a claimant from establishing a proximate cause in an accident.
 It overrides or supersedes a defendant’s accident liability.
 It serves as a powerful defense against claims of negligence.
 That’s because superseding cause proves that something or someone else – not the defendant’s actions – served as the accident’s proximate cause.

-Often a defendant may avoid liability when a superseding cause exists.
+Often, a defendant may avoid liability when a superseding cause exists.
 It weakens the connection between the claimant’s injuries and the defendant’s actions.

-A superseding cause is also one that cannot be foreseen.
-An example of a superseding cause is if a product manufacturer includes appropriate warnings on its packaging that a retailer later removes.
+Another example of a superseding cause is when a product manufacturer includes appropriate warnings on its packaging, which a retailer later removes.
 The retailer’s actions are a superseding cause if a consumer receives an injury.
 The product manufacturer may be protected from liability.

-Foreseeability is the primary difference between intervening cause and superseding cause.
+Foreseeability is the primary difference between an intervening cause and a superseding cause.
 This is a personal injury concept that attorneys use to determine what caused an accident.
 Foreseeability measures whether or not a reasonable person should have foreseen the consequences of the negligent person’s actions.

 An intervening act becomes a superseding cause that removes a defendant’s liability if and only if the action should have been foreseeable to the defendant.

-Foreseeability and Proximate Cause
+Foreseeability is the Test for Proximate Cause

 The scope of liability is usually based on the foreseeability of the method and type of harm.
 The amount of damage caused does not restrict it.

-If the harm doesn’t foreseeably stem from negligent behavior, then the third party is not liable for the plaintiff’s injury.
+Unforeseeable Type of Harm: If the harm doesn’t foreseeably stem from negligent behavior, then the third party is not liable for the plaintiff’s injury.

-If the superseding cause was unforeseeable, then the injured party cannot hold the person who caused the injury responsible for the injury.
+Unforeseeable Manner of Harm: If the superseding cause was unforeseeable, then the injured party cannot hold the person who caused the injury responsible for the injury.
 This is because the superseding act breaks the direct link between the damage and the action that caused it.
 When this happens, the at-fault person is often relieved of responsibility.

-Examples of unforeseeable superseding causes include but are not limited to:
+Examples of unforeseeable superseding causes include, but are not limited to:

 • Hurricanes, earthquakes, and other acts of God